isa-ulisboa/greends-dms-exercises/dms_ex_04_create_database.md

    ```
    Enter the root password.

 3. Inside MariaDB, we will create the user and provide privileges to the database at once.
-For that, run the following, but changing the password:
+For that, run the following, but **remember to change the password** in the command:
    ```
    mysql> GRANT ALL PRIVILEGES ON dms_2022.* TO 'dms_user'@'localhost' IDENTIFIED BY 'mypassword';